EmmanuelReuter/surfmap/readme.txt

 IP addresses of end hosts.
 For more details, the following resources are available:
     - [Website] http://surfmap.sf.net
     - [Mailing list] surfmap-discuss@lists.sourceforge.net

+That new version is based on SURFMap V 3.3.1, develop by Rick Hofstede wich used Google Maps API.
+The current version is based on OpenLayer API (v6.5 and newer, not tested).

 2) Installation instructions